JereMiO/docs-fr/docs/blog/announcing-vite3.md

   <span style="color:green"><b>➜</b></span>  <span style="color:gray"><b>Network</b>: use --host to expose</span>
 </pre>

-Apart from the CLI’s aesthetics improvements, you’ll notice that the default dev server port is now 5173 and the preview server listening at 4173.
+Apart from the CLI's aesthetics improvements, you'll notice that the default dev server port is now 5173 and the preview server listening at 4173.
 This change ensures Vite will avoid collisions with other tools.

 ### Improved WebSocket Connection Strategy